Slobodan Milošević: Posthumous verdicts

 Following his death, in four separate verdicts, he was found to be a part of a joint criminal enterprise which used crimes to remove Croats, Bosniaks and Albanians from large parts of Croatia, Bosnia and Herzegovina, and Kosovo.
-In 2007, in its verdicts against SAO Krajina President Milan Martić, the ICTY concluded:
+In 2007, in its verdicts against Republic of Serbian Krajina President Milan Martić, the ICTY concluded:

 In its 2021 verdict against Serbia's operatives Jovica Stanišić and Franko Simatović, the follow-up International Residual Mechanism for Criminal Tribunals concluded:

 In the two Kosovo verdicts, the Nikola Šainović et al. and Vlastimir Đorđević cases, Milošević was found to have been "one of the crucial members" of the criminal enterprise aimed at uprooting large parts of Albanians from Kosovo.